| 9.1 Dealing with Syntax ErrorsThe first type of error you will encounter is the one

 mentioned earlier in a future version, so that the error

 location can also be included in the report.
+Figure

 9-2 is a good example of how all true syntax errors are